 Learn about how to configure Validators for Dynamic Fields.

-By configuring Validators, you specify what information a customer needs to provide in a Dynamic Field.
+By configuring Validators, you specify what information a customer needs to provide in Dynamic Field.
 Without such information, the customer can’t submit a request.

 The feature ensures that your service desk agents receive only accurate information so it is easier for them to resolve requests faster.